 The amount of soy sauce depends on how much you like it, I prefer it with less.

 1 cup of chili oil with a lot of crushed chili is perfect in terms or spiciness, but I like really hot food.

 There are several ingredients that can be substituted if you can not find them.

 Peanut or almond butter can be used in place of sesame paste.
-You can also mix a small amount of toasted sesame oil into tahini.
-But, it is cheaper and easy to make from scratch.
+It is cheaper and easy to make from scratch.

 Chili oil is commercially available, if you can find one with sediment, that is better.
 No sediment if you want it less spicy.

 Beef, pork, fish or even tofu would be okay with this.